colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
 <p>We've had a co-working space for the past few years.
 It has always been a challenge to manage.
-Essentially, lots of people want a place to work but no one really wants to run a co-working business.</p>
+Essentially, lots of people want a place to work, but no one really wants to run a co-working business!</p>

-<p>The people who hold everything together often do so out of obligation and responsibility rather than doing the work which most brings them alive.
-It is difficult for us to bring in new people, as the finances in that business are marginal and folks are generally underpaid for their work.
-The big lesson for me has been: when there's work that needs doing which people aren't naturally drawn towards, you need to resource it really well.</p>
+<p>As a result, the people who hold everything together often do so out of obligation and responsibility, rather than doing the work which most brings them alive.
+It's difficult for us to bring in new people, as profits in the co-working business are marginal and folks are generally underpaid for their work.</p>

-<p>I've found that when you remove structure from a hierarchy you don't get collaboration, you get informal hierarchy. <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=To%20build%20true%20decentralization%20takes%20good%20processes%20and%20conscious%20effort.">To build true decentralization takes good processes and conscious effort</a> from everyone in the organization.</p>
+<p>The big lesson for me has been: when there's work that needs doing which people aren't naturally drawn towards, you need to resource it really well.</p>
 </div>

 <div class="spacing--mid-x"></div>